comecampenet/boite_ampoules/README.md

 - Open your web browser and navigate to the IP address assigned to your ESP32, often `http://192.168.4.1`
 2. **Control your bulbs :**
-- Juste click on the buttons corresponding to each bulbs to draw your code
+- Just click on the buttons corresponding to each bulbs to draw your code
 3. **Explore the code :**
 - Open the [main](src/main.cpp) file to see the code and feel free to modify it